marcovanest/strappy/README.md

      StrappyBootstrap dir created at /Users/{name}/Projects/StrappyBootstrap
      Created vagrantstrapps folder.
 This is the directory where you place all your bootstrap projects No bootstrap projects found

+Strappy will update config file with the directory chosen above.
+So the next time you run strappy you won't be asked again to create one.
+Instead it will directly list out the bootstrap projects for you that you have defined.

 Ok good, Strappy is almost set-up!.
 The next step is to add some bootstrap projects inside the vagrantstrapps folder.